joelalgee/dvd_rentals/README.md

 ## Data

-The dataset provided by Postgresql Tutorial can be downloaded from [this page](https://www.postgresqltutorial.com/postgresql-sample-database/).
+The database provided by Postgresql Tutorial can be downloaded from [this page](https://www.postgresqltutorial.com/postgresql-sample-database/).

 ## Queries